cosmos/ibc/PROCESS.md

 - _**Purpose**_:
   * Make the case for the addition of this specification to the Cosmos ecosystem
-  * Describe the shape of the a potential solution
+  * Describe the shape of a potential solution
   * Identify challenges to this proposal
 - _**Entrance Criteria**_:
   * Prose outlining the problem or need and the general shape of a solution in a PR to a `./spec/ics-{{ .Spec.Number }}-{{ .Spec.Name }}/README.md` file in this repo.